MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 New-ReportSubmissionRule -Name DefaultReportSubmissionRule -ReportSubmissionPolicy DefaultReportSubmissionPolicy -SentTo $usersub
 ```

-This example turns on the Microsoft integrated reporting experience and sends reported messages to the specified user submissions mailbox only (users can't report messages to Microsoft).
+This example turns on the Microsoft integrated reporting experience and sends reported messages to the specified reporting mailbox only (users can't report messages to Microsoft).
 The New-ReportSubmissionRule command is required only if you don't already have a report submission rule.

 ### Example 4
 ```powershell